ppradillos/Smart_Home/light_sensor_standalone/README.md

 The digital part is composed by the Wemos D1 mini board, which is ESP8266 based.
 I have chosen this one because it's WiFi capable and it has a built-in ADC module whilst keeping low power consumption.
 In addition, it supports: UART, I2C and SPI serial buses which can be very useful if we escalate the circuit with an additional system, e.g.: a temperature sensor.
 Finally, the board let's me feed the entire system via a 5V USB-based charger, making unnecesary to use batteries.

+### Software

+As ESP8266 microcontrollers are very well supported by Arduino's development environment, I implement the software for the Wemos D1 Mini in such an IDE.
+Therefore, the source code of this basic module is written within an Arduino's sketch file ('.ino' format), which is basically a '.cpp' file with further processing.